Bryceclark56/discord.py-tutorial/README.md

     In-order to allow your bot to connect to Discord, you must create the bot user on the [Discord Developer Portal](https://discord.com/developers/).

     1. Create a new application

-    2. Enable bot
+    2. Enable the bot user

-    3. Copy token
+    3. Copy the token

 2. Invite the bot to your server

     1. Configure permissions

     2. Copy the invite link

     3. Paste in browser

     4. Allow the bot to join

 3. Start the bot

     Now run the python program, allowing the bot to connect to Discord.

+    * Don't forget to paste your bot token on the first line (where it says *YOUR_TOKEN*)

-    ``` Powershell
+    ``` CMD
+    set DISCORD_BOT_TOKEN=YOUR_TOKEN
     python bot.py
     ```

     You should see it say something similar to `Connected to Discord as BotName#0123` in your terminal.
+It may take a moment to appear.

+    This means your bot has successfully connected to Discord and can interact with your server and its users!

 ## Adding Commands